emilienmarotta/emilienmarotta/README.md

 </p>

 ---
-✨ Currently pursuing studies in computer science and business management, I am deeply passionate about emerging technologies and their transformative potential.
+✨ Currently pursuing my studies in Computer Science and Business Management, I am focused on building a strong foundation in software development and technology leadership.

-My goal is to revolutionize business management by integrating cutting-edge solutions like blockchain and artificial intelligence.
-I am committed to enhancing companies' competitiveness by developing secure, reliable, and partially automated management systems.
+In the short term, my goal is to become an Analyst Developer, where I can deepen my technical expertise and actively contribute to the design and development of innovative solutions.
+This role will provide me with the essential experience needed to take on future responsibilities in project management and, ultimately, IT leadership roles.

-I aspire to create advanced working environments that foster both innovation and efficiency.
+I am passionate about combining technical proficiency with strategic insight to drive success in IT projects, ensuring that every solution aligns with business needs while embracing technological advances.
+As I progress in my career, I aspire to evolve into project management roles, and eventually into an IT executive position, always with a hands-on approach and a focus on innovation and efficiency.

 <img align="right" alt="GIF" src="./img/Programmers.gif" width="500" />